eimaam/eimaam/README.md

 🔭 I’m currently working on `TECH DESK`.

-💬 Tring to learn JS at the moment...
+💬 Trying my hands on JS at the moment...

 ☑️ Ready to collaborate on Frontened works.